MAnwarH/reversesalestaxcalc/CONTRIBUTING.md

 Feature suggestions are welcome!
 Please:

-- Check if the feature already exists on [reversesalestaxcalc.com](https://reversesalestaxcalc.com/)
+- Check if the feature already exists
 - Describe the feature clearly
 - Explain why it would be useful
 - Provide examples of how it would work